verrazzano/docs/content/en/docs/setup/install/customize-installation.md

 </div>
 {{< /clipboard >}}

-Once you have the name of your Verrazzano resource, you can edit its manifest.
+After you have the name of the Verrazzano custom resource, you can edit its manifest file.
-The `kubectl edit` command allows you to directly edit any API resource on the cluster.
-Refer to the [kubectl edit documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#edit) for more information on `kubectl edit`.
+The `kubectl edit` command lets you directly edit any API resource on the cluster. for more information on `kubectl edit`, see the [kubectl edit documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#edit).

-The following example edits the Verrazzano resource found in the sample output.
+The following example edits the Verrazzano custom resource found in the previous sample output.

 {{< clipboard >}}
 <div class="highlight">

 ```
-kubectl edit vz example-verrazzano
+$ kubectl edit vz example-verrazzano
 ```

 </div>